How To Take Care of Your Hamster

 Some foods are bad for Hamsters because they are either poisonous for hamsters, cause upset stomach and diarrhea, or leads to diabetes and obesity.

-From chewy.com, here is some example of foods you may want to avoid for your hamster:
+Some of the foods you may want to avoid for your hamster:

 What Should I Feed My Hamster Daily?